LOADING

 They push a pencil or process an application instead of operating a drill press.
 But that’s factory work.

-It’s factory work because its planned, controlled and measured.
+It’s factory work because it’s planned, controlled, and measured.
 It’s factory work because you can optimize for productivity.

-White collar job was supposed to save the middle class, because it was machine proof.
+White-collar job was supposed to save the middle class because it was machine-proof.
 A machine could replace a guy hauling widgets up of stairs, but machine could never replace someone answering the phone or running the fax machine.

-Of course machines have replaced these workers.
+Of course, machines have replaced these workers.

 Competitive pressure and greed have encouraged most organizations to turn their workers into machines.